Frequently Asked Questions

 EQUIPMENT

-Musicians bring their own music stands.
+Musicians will bring their own music stands and music.

 It is helpful to have a secure designated area for instrument cases, bags, etc. so that the performance area is tidy.